 On the other hand, the need for good causes support in these uncertain times is growing exponentially.

-The two sets of changes published on Wednesday, March 25th and April 2nd by the Powerball Product Group are necessary to ensure that ticket sales support the prizes offered in the Powerball game.
-This way, the US Powerball lottery can continue its operations under the same bi-weekly draws schedule as well as continue to contribute to good causes in all the 48 US Powerball jurisdictions.
+The two sets of changes published on Wednesday, March 25th and April 2nd by the Powerball Product Group were necessary to ensure that ticket sales supported the prizes offered in the Powerball game.
+This way, the US Powerball lottery could continue its operations under the same bi-weekly draws schedule as well as continue to contribute to good causes in all the 48 US Powerball jurisdictions.

 These changes are necessary to ensure that ticket sales can support the Powerball jackpot and other lower-tier cash prizes.
 Our number one priority is making sure that the Powerball game can continue to assist lotteries in raising proceeds for their beneficiaries.
 Since last week, more states and cities have asked their residents to stay at home, which has affected normal consumer behaviors and Powerball game sales.
 In response to the public health crisis, interest rates have declined.
 As a result, additional game sales are necessary to fund comparable jackpot amounts.”Gregory Mineo, Powerball Product Group Chairman and Maine Lottery Director.
 (April 2nd, 2020)

 No decision has been made, however, on how long the changes will be in place.